-Cliona Donnellan, UL Buildings & Estates Fax 202416 Phone ext 2496
+Cliona Donnellan, UL Buildings & Estates buildingsmaintenance@ul.ie Fax 202416 Phone extension 2496

-The equipment/event can only proceed if the event is given the goahead by UL's insurers through Cliona Donnellan.
+The equipment/event can only proceed if the event is given the go- ahead by UL's insurers through Cliona Donnellan.

-8. Safety checks on equipment owned by the SU & club./society
+8. Safety checks on equipment owned by the SU & club/society: